SobolGaming/Warhammer40k_AI/README.md

-# Waha Helper
+# Warhammer40k_AI

-Waha Helper is a Python library for processing and managing Wahapedia data.
+Warhammer40k_AI is a Python library for processing and managing Wahapedia data.
 It provides an easy-to-use interface for loading, sanitizing, and retrieving information from various Wahapedia JSON files.

+Ultimate goal is to create a Warhammer 40k AI that can be used to play Warhammer 40k with AI opponents.

 ## Installation